IBM/integrity-enforcer/docs/README_EASY_SETUP.md

  3. Setup environment

-    - IE_ENV=local (Minikube) or IE_ENV=remote (ROKS, OpenShift) refers to the cluster
+    - `IE_ENV=remote` refers to the cluster RedHat OpenShift cluster including ROKS
-    - IE_NS=integrity-enforcer-ns refers to a namespace where IE to be deployed
+    - `IE_NS=integrity-enforcer-ns` refers to a namespace where IE to be deployed
-    - IE_REPO_ROOT refers to root directory of the cloned `integrity-enforcer` source repository
+    - `IE_REPO_ROOT` refers to root directory of the cloned `integrity-enforcer` source repository

     ```
     $ export IE_ENV=remote